terrayi/run-kubernetes/README.md

 can acccess at ___http://localhost:8080/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/___

 If accessing from outside of the machine is required, should supply address and accept-hosts arguments, but it requires SSL connection which is outside of the scope and please refer to documentation to enable HTTPS.
+Or use SSH tunnelling to access via HTTP.

 ```shell
 kubectl proxy --address='0.0.0.0' --port=8002 --accept-hosts='.*'